 One mommy recently reached out to me that she took her son to to a big city hospital and got brushed off as a habit cough by a pediatric pulmonologist there.
 His history was repeated prolonged coughing after minor viral respiratory illnesses associated with repeated awakening from cough at night.
 Compared to Bethany, who did not awaken it surely did not sound like what our daughter had.
 Seems like an easy diagnosis for doctors.
 As Dr. Weinberger says to the world, "The repetitive barking cough that is not present once the child is asleep is the diagnostic criteria."

 Here is another peer reviewed and published paper by Dr. Miles Weinberger, MD.
 This one is in Chest Journal.
 Chest is a "peer-reviewed medical journal covering chest diseases and related issues, including pulmonology, cardiology, thoracic surgery, transplantation, breathing, airway diseases, and emergency medicine.
 The journal was established in 1935."
 (This is where medical doctors get medical news of the future - today.)

 The subject of his point/counter point is cough versus tic.
 (Spoiler: cough wins bigly!)

-He "debates" whether the medical term "Habit Cough" is correct for dry chronic cough that is not present while asleep.
+He "debates" whether the medical term "Habit Cough" is correct for acute or chronic cough that is not present while asleep.